jiminny/join-the-team/backend-task.md

 [silencedetect @ 0x7fa7edd0c160] silence_start: 26.928
 ```

+For simplicity, the largest point in the dataset represents the total duration of the call.

 ## Requirements

 1. For each channel, the data needs inverting to show when audio was active and stored as a series of points.
 This is based off `silence_start` and `silence_end` values.
 The unit of these values are seconds.